jdeinum/blog_posts/frontend/src/posts/logical_clocks/index.md

 3. A receives M2 then M1, while B receives M1 then M2
 4. A receives M1 then M2, while B receives M2 then M1

-If we disreguarded timestamps in the messages, and just applied the messages in the order we receive them, then cases (1) and (2) result in a consistent state, while cases (3) and (4) result in an inconsistent state.
+If we disreguard the timestamps in the messages, and just applied the messages in the order we receive them, then cases (1) and (2) result in a consistent state, while cases (3) and (4) result in an inconsistent state.
 Since replication by definition requires the nodes to be identical, this isn't sufficient.